brosenan/y0/doc/polyglot_loader.md

 and statements that are computed from the `:statements` in the different modules.

-`eval-mstore` takes a module-store, an evaluation function and an initial predstore, and _evaluates_ it.
-It
-[topologically sorts](#topological-sorting-of-a-module-store) the modules and evaluates them one by one, by calling the evaluation function.
+`eval-mstore` takes a module-store along with an evaluation function and an initial predstore, and _evaluates_ it.
+It [topologically sorts](#topological-sorting-of-a-module-store) the modules and evaluates them one by one, by calling the evaluation function.